marktheo/marktheo/README.md

 >
 > Team Captain at UFRJ Nautilus [03/2023 - Now]
 >
-> Electronics and Hardware Coordinator at UFRJ Nautilus [01/2023 - 02/2023]
+> Electronics and Hardware Coordinator at UFRJ Nautilus [2023 - Now]
 >
 > Junior Back-End Developer at OBInvest [2021]
 >